cino893/DOM-Events-To-Angular-Converter/README.md

 Another simple module that converts events we want to angularJS directive of attribute type.
 It works same as common angularJS event handlers.
-So basically it converts event to attribute with `-converted-event` prefix eg. 'focusout' to attribute 'focusout-converted-event'
+So basically it converts event to attribute with `-converted-event` sufix eg. 'focusout' to attribute 'focusout-converted-event'

 # Samples of use